6 Signs Your Kid Is Ready for a Contact Lens Eye Exam

 A 2010 FDA study in the journal Pediatrics found that nearly 25 percent of medical device–related visits to the ER were due to shoddy contact lens care, mainly among kids ages 11 and up.
 (Other research suggests that the risk of contact lens complications may actually be lower between the ages of 8 and 11, perhaps due to greater parent supervision.)

 Kids need to be fully on board with the necessary upkeep outlined by the eye doctor.
-Taking shortcuts—like sleeping in them or thinking tap water can be subbed for disinfecting solution (a big no-no, as it’s brimming with harmful microbes)—can lead to painful irritation, bacterial conjunctivitis (pink eye), and even eye ulcers that can lead to vision loss.
+Taking shortcuts—like sleeping in them or thinking tap water can be subbed for disinfecting contact lens solution (a big no-no, as it’s brimming with harmful microbes)—can lead to painful irritation, bacterial conjunctivitis (pink eye), and even eye ulcers that can lead to vision loss.

 America's Best Owl Mascot - An image of an owl covering its eye as if taking an eye exam